jbante/FM-LocationKit/README.md

 ### Start Navigation in Navigon

-The "Start Navigation in Navigon" script launches the Navigon app on iOS to start navigation to a location.
+The "Start Navigation in Navigon" script launches the [Navigon](https://itunes.apple.com/us/app/navigon-north-america/id321506742?mt=8&uo=4) app on iOS to start navigation to a location.
 The location can be specified by address or coordinates (latitude and longitude).

+### Start Navigation in Waze

+The "Start Navigation in Waze" script launches the [Waze](https://itunes.apple.com/us/app/waze-social-gps-maps-traffic/id323229106?mt=8&uo=4) app on iOS to start navigation to a location.
+The location can be specified by address or coordinates (latitude and longitude).
+Waze does not support automatically starting navigation when the destination is specified by address, only for coordinates.

 ## Custom Functions